 SLS – Selective Laser Sintering

 Selective Laser Sintering (SLS) is a form of additive manufacturing technology under the powder bed fusion technique category.
 SLS is primarily associated with printing plastic parts and components.
-The parts are built using a CO2 laser that fuses the raw material, a find-grained powder, layer by layer.
+The parts are built by fusing material with a laser, a fine-grained powder, layer by layer.
 The process takes place in a high temperature inside the printers build chamber that is protected with inert nitrogen gas to prevent oxidation.

 In essence, the laser fuses the powder into a desired form.
 The production machine spreads an even layer of powdered plastic on the build platform inside the build chamber.
 The powder is then fused by the laser.
 When the form is ready the production machine lowers the build platform according to the layer thickness and spreads a new layer of powder which is again fused by the laser.
 The process is repeated until the parts are ready.
 The surrounding excess powder supports the parts during fusing so the final outcome is a “powder cake” with the parts inside.
 When the process is done the excess powder is removed, sieved, recycled, and the finished parts will go through post processing procedures.
 SLS allows efficient production runs and intricate geometries but the finished parts surface quality is moderately rough.
 The surface quality can be improved with different post processing techniques such as vibratory finishing.

 The most common raw material for SLS is a PA12 based nylon.
-At Materflow we use a white colored version of PA12.
+At Materflow we use a white and black colored version of PA12.
 The material’s mechanical properties are well suited for industrial use: it’s extremely durable, flexes well before breaking, and has a high chemical resistance.
 These qualities make PA12 one of the best 3D printing polymers for end-use parts.
 There are also different mixtures of PA12 available.
-Adding small glass beads or aluminum to the mix gives the material some stiffness and heat resistance.
-With SLS it’s also possible to print elastomers such as PEBA2301.
+Adding small glass beads to the mix gives the material some stiffness and heat resistance.
+With SLS it’s also possible to print elastomers such as TPU.

 PA12 Glass Fill (GF) – PA12 with small glass beads.
 Slightly stiffer and with better heat resistance than pure polyamide.
 The color is off-white/beige.

-PEBA 2301 – Polyether block amide.
-TPE based material, high performance classified.
+TPU – Thermo plastic polyurethane.
+TPU based material, high performance.
 Excellent mechanical properties, impact resistance, and elongation.
 It’s also a very flexible material.

 These are the main plastic materials we use at Materflow.
 There are many other materials available for SLS technology but they usually require alterations to the machines configurations or other special components for production.
 Other materials include PP, PA6/6, PEKK, PEEK, and polystyrene.
 PA12 powder has also several color and additive variations.